timothyparez/xrebirth-playerposition/README.md

 X Rebirth Player Position Mod
 =======================

-A mod for X Rebirth that exports the player position at regular intervals.
+A mod for X Rebirth that exports the player position at regular intervals.<br/>
 Created by Tyrant597